 Smaller breeds of dog tend to live longer than larger breeds of dog, unless they have other structural problems that limits their life expectancy as is the case with the Bulldog for example.

 Giant breeds are sadly very short lived.
-With dogs such as the Dogue de Bordeaux, Great Dane and St Bernard reaching on average less than 7 years.
+With dogs such as the Dogue de Bordeaux, Great Dane and Saint Bernard reaching on average less than 7 years.

 Popular Dog Breeds